gonicus/clacks/doc/concepts.rst

    This is the commercial version of QPID, maintained by RedHat.

-GOsa is using the *C* broker of QPID, because it makes life easier in several places.
+Clacks is using the *C* broker of QPID, because it makes life easier in several places.